ID The Criminal, Not Yourself

 Thank you for a good year in 2014.
 Thanks to your efforts in following up on Crime Stoppers tips we closed out 2014 with 12 cases solved, 29 arrests (new charges), 74 fugitives arrested, around $29,000 in recovered stolen property and $2,320 in seized drugs.
 To date - Montgomery County Crime Stoppers has recorded $15,950,728 in recovered property and drugs due to tips that were received.

-Law Enforcement – Montgomery County Crime Stoppers works with Federal, State, and Local Law Enforcement, operating within Montgomery County, by helping to publicize felony crimes and wanted felons.
+Law Enforcement – Montgomery County Crime Stoppers works with Federal, State, and Local Law Enforcement, operating within our Tri-County area, by helping to publicize felony crimes and wanted felons.
 While publicizing the information we add that any citizen, with information, can call our tip line, at any time, and anonymously leave information in reference to the crime or location of the wanted felon.
 Crime Stoppers offers cash rewards for information that leads to the arrest or indictment of any felony suspect as an added incentive.

 News Media – Montgomery County Crime Stoppers works with local new media outlets to assist area law enforcement in publicizing information about felony crimes or felony fugitives.